AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/index.md

 }'
 ```

-The response will look something like this:
+The response will look like this:

 ```json
 {